OpenEvalProject/evals/manuscripts/elife-84060/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/84060/elife-84060-fig4-v2.jpg)

 **Figure 4.:** Each symbol represents the age at vaginal patency in an individual mouse. p Values are from a Sidak post hoc comparison test.
 Error bars shown the mean ± standard error of the mean (SEM).
-ZU = control mice, FU = those exposed to female odors, MU those that were exposed to male odors.Figure 4—source data 1.
+ZU = control mice, FU = those exposed to female odors, MU those that were exposed to male odors.

-## Odor exposure experimental protocol
+### Odor exposure experimental protocol

 Urine was collected from virgin group-housed (three males or four females per cage) young adult (6 months of age) male or female UM-HET3 mice (Miller et al., 1999), and stored in aliquots at –20°C until use.
 Aliquots were then thawed when needed and discarded within 24 hr of thawing; no aliquot was used on more than a single day.
 Newborn mice had their noses moistened, using a cotton swab, with female urine (FU), male urine (MU), or autoclaved water (ZU, control) 6 days each week, starting at day 3 of life, where day 1 is the date on which pups were first noted in the breeding cage.
 Urine was applied in the light period between 8 am and noon each day.
 The mother was placed in a clean cage just prior to odor exposure of her pups, and then returned to the nursing cage immediately thereafter.

 After weaning, mice were exposed to same-sex, opposite-sex, or control soiled bedding instead of urine.
 Spent bedding was obtained from cages housing four adult female or three adult male UM-HET3 mice, aged 4–12 months, after the cage had been occupied for 7 days.
 Bedding from each donor cage was thoroughly mixed by hand, and then 10% of bedding from a donor cage was placed in each recipient cage, with an equal proportion of the bedding from the recipient’s cage removed.
 Spent bedding was added once each day for 6 days per week until mice were 60 days of age.
 For control cages, no bedding was added but the bedding in the cage was re-arranged to simulate the MU and FU intervention.
 After 60 days of age there was no further odor exposure for mice in any of the treatment groups.

-## Lifespan data
+### Lifespan data

 Lifespan analysis and criteria for inclusion in final survival statistics followed the established protocols of the Interventions Testing Program (Macchiarini, 2021).
 Each mouse was inspected daily and the date of natural death recorded.
 Mice were euthanized to comply with humane-use protocols if they appeared unlikely to survive more than another 7 days using a symptom checklist.
 Animals were excluded from analysis and censored if they were injured due to fighting, showed malocclusion, or had dermatitis covering greater than 20% of their body.
 Six females and two males were removed from the study as a consequence of these exclusion factors, leaving the final sample sizes for survival analysis presented in Table 1.

-## Assessment of temperature, grip strength, and rotarod performance
+### Assessment of temperature, grip strength, and rotarod performance

 Mice were evaluated at 22 months of age.
 Cages of mice were transferred to the testing room between 8 am and 10 am, and immediately evaluated for core body temperature using a rectal thermometer (Braintree RET3).
 Mice in the cage were then individually weighed.
 The mice were then allowed to acclimate in their home cage for 1 hr prior to further testing, after which grip strength was evaluated.
 Mice were held by the base of the tail and lowered toward a wire grid connected to a strain gauge (Bioseb Research Instruments).
 Once both forepaws grasped the grid, they were firmly but gently pulled horizontally until they released their grip.
 Strain gauge measurements were recorded for each of three trials for each mouse (‘forepaw grip’).
 Three additional trials were then conducted, allowing all four paws to simultaneously grasp the grid (‘allpaws grip’).
 The cage was then returned to its original housing room.
 On the next day, cages were again moved to the testing room and mice allowed to acclimate for an hour, after which a RotaRod test device (Ugo Basile) was used to measure motor coordination on an accelerating, rotating rod, for three trials.
 Mice were placed on the RotaRod at an initial speed of 5 RPM.
 The RotaRod accelerated to a maximum of 40 RPM over 300 s.
 The trial ended when the mouse fell from the RotaRod, and the latency to fall was recorded.
 Each mouse was tested three times, with a 1 min interval between trials to allow the apparatus to be cleaned.
 The mean forepaw grip strength and rotarod performance for each mouse was used for the analysis of genotype and odor effects as previously reported (Herrera et al., 2020; Garratt et al., 2019).

-## Assessment of non-fasting blood glucose and weight
+### Assessment of non-fasting blood glucose and weight

 Blood samples (approximately 50 µm) were taken by tail venipuncture from restrained, non-anesthetized 12-month-old mice into 300 µm tubes containing EDTA, and tested using a Bayer Contour Next EZ Glucometer.
 Body weight was periodically assessed between 9 am and noon.

-## Statistical analysis
+### Statistical analysis

 We tested for survival differences among treatment groups, for each sex, using the log-rank test, with the two genotypes pooled.
 When the overall log-rank test, with all three odor groups, failed to confirm the null hypothesis, we then proceeded to consider all pairs of odor groups using the log-rank test.
 To determine if genotype modulated the response to odors, we used Cox regression with two factors, genotype and odor group, including the interaction term, and did so for each sex separately.
 The significance of the interaction term was used as the indicator of whether response to odor was or was not genotype-dependent within each sex.
 As a surrogate for ‘maximum’ lifespan, we used the Wang/Allison test (Wang et al., 2004), comparing odor groups for the proportion of mice still alive at the 90th percentile of the joint survival distribution.
 Calculations of median and 90th percentile age were performed on the number of mice shown in Table 1, that is, excluding mice that had died because of fighting or other accident.
 All non-longevity data were analyzed using an ANOVA.
 Where an overall treatment group effect was detected we used the Sidak post hoc multiple comparison test to determine whether specific odor treatment groups differed compared to controls.
 All analyses were conducted using STATA version 17.